jamesallender/MobileAPI/README.md

 1. Make sure you have `jazzy` installed.
 Do so by running `[sudo] gem install jazzy`
 2. Make sure you are in the directory of the source `QDIMobile`
 3. Run `jazzy --min-acl internal`

-  a. `--min-acl internal` so that it documents all methods and variables, not just public ones.
+NOTE: `--min-acl internal` so that it documents all methods and variables, not just public ones.

 ## Authors
-Drew Wilken
+* Drew Wilken
-Leo Molitor
+* Leo Molitor
-Page Bennett
+* Page Bennett
-Vincent Li
+* Vincent Li